mwelwankuta/BetterMouse/README.md

-# Mouse Gestures for Windows
+# Better Mouse - Simple Navigation for Windows

-A Windows application that provides mouse gesture functionality for quick navigation between windows, virtual desktops, and more.
+A simple Windows app that lets you navigate between windows and desktops using mouse gestures.

-## Features
+## What It Does

-- Mouse gesture support using Mouse Button 5 (XButton2)
-- System tray icon with settings and about menu
-- Can run as a normal application or Windows service
-- Professional installer with options for service or normal installation
-- Automatic startup support
-- Gesture actions:
-  - Horizontal movement: Switch virtual desktops
+- Switch between windows and desktops by holding your mouse button and moving
-  - Vertical movement up: Windows Tab view
-  - Vertical movement down: Show desktop/Windows Tab
-  - Mouse wheel while holding action button: Alt+Tab switching
+- Lives quietly in your system tray until you need it
+- Starts automatically with Windows if you want
+- Super easy to use - just hold, move, and release

-## Installation
+## Getting Started

-### Using the Installer (Recommended)
+### Easy Install (Recommended)

-1. Download the latest `MouseGestures_Setup_1.0.0.exe` from the releases page
+1. Download the latest installer from our releases page
-2. Run the installer as Administrator
+2. Run the installer
-3. Choose your installation options:
+3. Choose if you want it to:
-   - Install as Windows Service (runs at startup)
+   - Start with Windows
-   - Install as normal application
-   - Create desktop shortcut
+   - Add a desktop shortcut
-   - Create Quick Launch icon
-4. Follow the installation wizard
-5. The application will start automatically after installation

-### Manual Installation

-If you prefer not to use the installer:

-1. Download the ZIP file from the releases page
-2. Extract to your preferred location
-3. Run `MouseGestures.exe` directly
-4. Optionally, run `install_service.bat install` as Administrator to install as a service

-## Usage

-1. Hold Mouse Button 5 (XButton2) to activate gesture mode
+4. Click Install and you're ready to go!

+### Using the App

+1. Hold the side button on your mouse (usually near your thumb)
 2. While holding:
-   - Move mouse left/right to switch virtual desktops
+   - Move left/right to switch between desktops
-   - Move mouse up to open Windows Tab view
+   - Move up to see all open windows
-   - Move mouse down to show desktop or Windows Tab
+   - Move down to show your desktop
-   - Use mouse wheel to Alt+Tab between windows
+   - Scroll the wheel to switch between windows
-3. Release Mouse Button 5 to complete the gesture
+3. Let go of the button when you're done

-## System Requirements
+## Requirements

-- Windows 10 or later
+- Windows 10 or newer
-- Administrator privileges (for installation)
+- Administrator rights to install
-- Microsoft Visual C++ Redistributable 2022 (included in installer)

-## Building from Source

-1. Ensure you have Visual Studio 2022 with C++ desktop development tools installed
-2. Install Inno Setup 6 or later (for building the installer)
-3. Open the solution in Visual Studio
-4. Build the solution in Release mode
-5. Run `iscc installer.iss` to create the installer

-### Building the Installer

-1. Install Inno Setup 6 or later
-2. Open `installer.iss` in Inno Setup
-3. Click Build > Compile
-4. The installer will be created in the `installer_output` directory

-## Troubleshooting
+## Need Help?

-If the application fails to start:
+If the app isn't working:
-1. Check Windows Event Viewer for error messages
-2. Ensure you have administrator privileges
-3. Verify Microsoft Visual C++ Redistributable 2022 is installed
-4. Try running as a normal application first to verify functionality

-For service installation issues:
-1. Open Services (services.msc)
-2. Check if "Mouse Gestures Service" exists and its status
-3. Try stopping and starting the service manually
-4. Check service logs in Event Viewer
+1. Make sure you ran the installer as administrator
+2. Try restarting your computer
+3. Check if it appears in your system tray (bottom right corner)

-## Uninstallation
+## Removing the App

+Option 1:
-1. Use Windows Settings > Apps > Apps & features
+1. Go to Windows Settings > Apps > Apps & features
-2. Find "Mouse Gestures" and click Uninstall
+2. Find "Better Mouse" and click Uninstall
-3. Follow the uninstallation wizard

-Or:
-1. Run the uninstaller directly from the installation directory
-2. The uninstaller will automatically stop and remove the service if installed
+Option 2:
+1. Right-click the system tray icon
+2. Click "Exit"
+3. Go to your installation folder and run the uninstaller

+## Questions or Problems?

+Visit our GitHub page for help and updates.
+We're here to help make your Windows navigation smoother and easier!

 ## License

-This software is open-source and free to use.
+Free to use and share!
+See LICENSE file for details.